The need for the cutting edge

 Not so much a diving knife – The Fallkniven A-1

 The Fallkniven A-1 wasn’t originally designed as a diving knife, although many retailers still advertize it as one.
 It’s features were, on the other hand, promising.
-The handle molded from thermorun polymer wraps a respectable 6 mm thick and 160 mm long VG-10 blade.
+The knife handle molded from thermorun polymer wraps a respectable 6 mm thick and 160 mm long VG-10 blade.
 The full tang construction of the blade is protruding at the end of the handle, like a hammer.
 The knife weighs only 300 g and comes in a sturdy zytel sheath.

 Unfortunately, the proverbial Swedish quality has failed at this one.
 The edge is so soft that it can be folded sideways with a fingernail.
 Any serious use calls for immediate sharpening.
 The handle is comfortable, and well shaped, but it’s not designed for underwater use in gloves.
 Towards the blade, the handle flares into a handguard, which could have been larger.
 The blade is thick, convex ground, and strong enough to provide leverage if needed.
 Lack of serrations might prove cutting through netting and ropes bit of a challenge.
 The sheath, although made of glass reinforced polymer is nothing to write home about, especially because of cheap securing solution.
 For its price of around 200 euros, it fits in the competition, but as a diving knife, it’s not worth half of its price.
 It’s definitely a “land knife”.